-1.3 SEA Directive Requirements
+1.4 SEA Directive Requirements

-- 1.3.1 In preparing new or revised Development Plan Documents (DPD), Bury Council must conduct an environmental assessment in accordance with the requirements of the European Directive 2001/42/EC "on the assessment of the effects of certain plans and programmes on the environment", (the SEA Directive). - 1.3.2 Following the Scoping Report, there are two levels of SEA appraisal for a DPD: firstly, an appraisal of the DPD objectives (optional) and secondly; iterative appraisals of the content of the DPD the options put forward during frontloading consultation, the preferred options and, finally, any additional options that need to be worked up in finalising the publication DPD.
+- 1.4.1 In preparing new or revised Development Plan Documents (DPD), Bury Council must conduct an environmental assessment in accordance with the requirements of the European Directive 2001/42/EC "on the assessment of the effects of certain plans and programmes on the environment", (the SEA Directive). - 1.4.2 Following the Scoping Report, there are two levels of SEA appraisal for a DPD: firstly, an appraisal of the DPD objectives (optional) and secondly; iterative appraisals of the content of the DPD the options put forward during frontloading consultation, the preferred options and, finally, any additional options that need to be worked up in finalising the publication DPD.
 Mitigation and enhancement measures for alleviating adverse effects and maximising positive effects, as well as potential indicators for monitoring the plan's sustainability are also identified at this stage.
 The SEA Directive and Environmental Assessment Regulations require the public and the SEA Consultation Bodies to be given "an early and effective opportunity within appropriate time frames" to express their opinions on the draft plan and the accompanying environmental report.
-When consulting on the Draft Publication DPD, LPAs must also invite comments on the SA report. - 1.3.3 SA reports, that meet the SEA Directive requirements to prepare an 'environmental report', have been prepared to accompany consultation documents on Bury's Core Strategy first and second stage Issues and Options (June 2006), Preferred Options (May 2008) and Draft Publication document (2010) for the Bury Core Strategy and the revised draft Publication Core Strategy (2011).
-This most recent report accompanies and assesses the revised Second Draft Publication Core Strategy document (2012). - 1.3.4 Table 1.1 and the table in Appendix 1 set out a procedural 'quality assurance' checklist for evaluating SA reports, based on questions and criteria derived from the SEA Directive, the regulations implementing the SEA Directive in England and the government's guidance on undertaking SA for LDDs.
+When consulting on the Draft Publication DPD, LPAs must also invite comments on the SA report. - 1.4.3 As identified in Figure 1.1, plan preparation and Sustainability Appraisal is an iterative process, with appraisals carried out at each consultation stage.
+Sustainability Appraisal documents have been prepared to accompany consultation documents on Bury's Core Strategy first and second stage Issues and Options (June 2006), Preferred Options (May 2008), Draft Publication document (2010) for the Bury Core Strategy, the revised draft Publication Core Strategy (2011) and the Second Draft Publication Core Strategy document (2012).
+The Council has now reached the stage of finalising the draft plan, and as a result this Sustainability Appraisal